Hustlay

 • Multiple income streams?
 Hustlay.
 SparkReceipt can't segment P&L.

-• Need invoicing + time tracking + receipts?
+• Need invoicing + receipts?
 Hustlay Pro.
-SparkReceipt + FreshBooks + Toggl stack is 2–3× the cost.
+SparkReceipt + FreshBooks stack is 2–3× the cost.
+Add time tracking and you'll want Max.

 Try Hustlay on the free plan

-One project, 30 transactions/month, forever free — enough to test the multi-project P&L concept even if your second stream is small.
-Upgrade to Pro ($10/mo yearly) when the free limits start pinching.
+One project, 20 transactions/month, forever free — enough to test the multi-project P&L concept even if your second stream is small.
+Upgrade to Pro ($9.99/mo yearly) when the free limits start pinching.

 See also: the full SparkReceipt alternatives page, or the freelancer profit tracker intro.